 UV air purifier is a device that emits short-wave ultraviolet light to inactivate airborne pathogens and microorganisms drawn into the internal chamber.
 Also known as UV-C sanitizer or ultraviolet germicidal irradiation (UVGI), it helps improve indoor air quality by sanitizing the air.
-With cleaner air free from allergens, you will breathe better, sleep better, and stay healthier.
+You will breathe better, sleep better, and stay healthier with cleaner air free from allergens.

 UV technology has been around since 1908, and since then, it has been recognized by health agencies, including CDC and EPA.
 You can find UV in hospitals, healthcare centers, beauty salons, industrial processes, medical equipment, water treatment, laboratories, meat processing, plants, and other sanitizing appliances.
 Available in residential use, you can also find UV technology in a multi-filtration HEPA air purifier.